There are so many reasons to visit Sri Lanka. It remains one of my favourite countries I have ever visited.

-Sri Lanka was the first country outside of Europe (besides my birth country, the US) that I had visited, and it was the perfect starting point.
+Sri Lanka was the first country outside of Europe (besides my birth country, the US) that I had visited.
+And it was the perfect starting point.
 In addition to having all the factors that I really want out of a holiday, it was friendly and easy to get around.
-I visited in October, meeting up with one of my friends who was about halfway through her tour around Asia, and while we had a couple of cloudy days, the weather was great for the most part, being between monsoon seasons.
+I visited in October, meeting up with one of my friends who was about halfway through her tour around Asia.
+While we had a couple of cloudy days, the weather was great for the most part, being between monsoon seasons.

 This truly stunning country is full of unforgettable moments.
 While there are so many more reasons to visit than those I’ve listed below, these are some of the things that really stuck out to me and made it such an incredible trip.